Groningen gas field: Discovery

 On 29 May 1959, the NAM started exploratory research on land owned by farmer Kees Boon, near Kolham in the municipality of Slochteren.
-Two months later on July 22, the drilling led to the discovery of natural gas for the first time.
+Two months later on July 22, the drilling led to the discovery of methane for the first time.
 Initially it received little media attention, because little was known about the field's size at the time.
 The flaring did attract local attention.
 The fact that it was a large gas field became clear when gas was found near Delfzijl in 1960.
-The properties of that natural gas matched those of Slochteren, so had to be the same gas field.
+The properties of that methane matched those of Slochteren, so had to be the same gas field.
 These findings about the size were initially kept secret, also from NAM shareholder Esso.

 The size was not made public until 14 October 1960.
 A Belgian newspaper reported on a speech by Belgian Member of the European Parliament Victor Leemans, in which he mentioned that the Netherlands had found a gas field of 300 billion m^{3}.
-The cabinet responded to parliamentary questions that a large amount of natural gas had indeed been found, but kept it at 60 billion m^{3}.
+The cabinet responded to parliamentary questions that a large amount of methane had indeed been found, but kept it at 60 billion m^{3}.
 Behind closed doors, it was then estimated at a maximum of 100 billion m^{3}.